ping-payments/ping_python_sdk/README.md

 ```

-To test the API connection you can ping it.
-If a connection is established it will return `pong`.
+You can ping the API connection for testing.
+A working connection will return `pong`.

 ```python